wiktor-falek/poe3/api/README.md

 ## DELETE /api/characters/:name

-Deletes the character of an user.
+Moves the character of the user from `characters` collection to `deletedCharacters` collection.